 Altcoins attempt to address perceived limitations in Bitcoin (and sometimes, Ethereum).
 For example, altcoins often offer lower transaction fees than Bitcoin.
 Some altcoins process transactions faster due to different consensus mechanisms.

 For example, Stellar (XLM) is known for its incredibly fast blockchain.
-Payments are verified and settled within seconds, and the average transaction cost is astonishingly low — around 0.00001 Lumen (Stellar’s token), which translates to approximately $0.0000011 per transaction based on Lumen’s current pricing.
+Payments are verified and settled within seconds, and the average transaction cost is astonishingly low — around 0.00001 Lumen (Stellar’s token), which translates to approximately $0.0000011 per transaction based on Lumen’s

-Bitcoin transaction fees vary depending on demand, however fees can range from under a dollar to US$10.
+vary depending on demand, however fees can range from under a dollar to US$10.

-what is an altcoin? alt coins explained
+altcoins, what is an altcoin?
+Buy Bitcoin

 What is an altcoin: Conclusion